-This program plan is a suggested sequence of courses for students who changed their major or were admitted during the 2017-2018 academic year.
+This program plan is a suggested sequence of courses for students who changed their program or were admitted during the 2018-2019 academic year.
 Adjustments may be made as needed based on course availability, prerequisite courses, and transfer credits.
 Students are responsible to satisfy all program requirements by their expected graduation date.